phpstan/phpstan-symfony/README.md

 	- vendor/phpstan/phpstan-symfony/extension.neon
 parameters:
 	symfony:
-		container_xml_path: %rootDir%/../../../var/cache/dev/appDevDebugProjectContainer.xml # or srcDevDebugProjectContainer.xml for Symfony 4+
+		container_xml_path: %rootDir%/../../../var/cache/dev/srcDevDebugProjectContainer.xml
 ```

 ## Limitations

-You have to provide a path to `appDevDebugProjectContainer.xml` or similar xml file describing your container.
+You have to provide a path to `srcDevDebugProjectContainer.xml` or similar xml file describing your container.